cooper/ferret/std/IRC/doc/Server.md

 # IRC::Server

-This is the IRC::Server class; it is not versioned.
+This is the IRC::Server class.